-- 3.1 As soon as the housing officer has failed to determine the whereabouts of the tenant and is satisfied that the tenant cannot be contacted a FIRST NOTICE will be served on the property.
-This will state that the landlord has reason to believe that the property is unoccupied and that the tenant does not intend to occupy it as their principal home.
-It asks the tenant to inform the landlord in writing within four weeks of service of the notice if the tenant intends to occupy the property as their home. - 3.2 The notice must be served delivering it to the property or leaving it at the tenant's last known address.
-This should be carried out either by two colleagues (or in extreme circumstances by Sheriff Officers). - 3.3 If at the end of the four-week period (allow 28 days plus one day) the housing officer is satisfied that the tenant does not intend to occupy the property a SECOND NOTICE will then be served at the tenant's last known address, bringing the tenancy to an end. - 3.4 At this point the locks to all the doors of the property can be changed and the property secured.
-Possession can be taken without any Court proceedings in this instance. - 3.5 The first 28-day abandonment notice includes information that any goods in the property, if not collected, will be disposed of unless the value exceeds the cost of storing it plus any arrears owed to FHG in connection with the tenancy. - 3.6 If the value of goods in the property warrants storing and the value exceeds the expected cost of storing it plus any arrears owed to FHG in connection with the tenancy, storage will be for a maximum of six months from the date of possession of the house.
+- 3.1 If FHG are unable to determine the whereabouts of the tenant and is satisfied that the tenant cannot be contacted a FIRST NOTICE will be served on the property.
+This will state that we have reason to believe that the property is unoccupied and that the tenant does not intend to occupy it as their principal home.
+It asks the tenant to inform us in writing within four weeks of service of the notice if the tenant intends to occupy the property as their home. - 3.2 The notice must be served delivering it to the property or leaving it at the tenant's last known address.
+This should be carried out either by two colleagues (or in extreme circumstances by Sheriff Officers). - 3.3 If at the end of the four-week period (allow 28 days plus one day) FHG are satisfied that the tenant does not intend to occupy the property a SECOND NOTICE will then be served at the tenant's last known address, bringing the tenancy to an end. - 3.4 At this point the locks to all the doors of the property will be changed and the property secured.
+Possession can be taken without any Court proceedings in this instance. - 3.5 The first 28-day abandonment notice includes information that any goods in the property, if not collected, will be disposed of unless the value exceeds the cost of storing it plus any arrears owed to us in connection with the tenancy.

+3.6 If the value of goods in the property warrants storing and the value exceeds the expected cost of storing it plus any arrears owed to us in connection with the tenancy, storage will be for a maximum of six months from the date of possession of the house.
 This ought to mean that storage is an issue in only a minority of the cases.